Heraldic visitation

-Heraldic visitations were tours of inspection undertaken by Kings of Arms (or alternatively by heralds, or junior officers of arms, acting as their deputies) throughout England, Wales and Ireland.
+Heraldic visitations were tours of inspection undertaken by Kings of Arms (or alternatively by heralds, or junior officers of arms, acting as the kings' deputies) throughout England, Wales and Ireland.
 Their purpose was to register and regulate the coats of arms of nobility, gentry and boroughs, and to record pedigrees.
 They took place from 1530 to 1688, and their records (akin to an upper class census) provide important source material for historians and genealogists.

 Visitations in England

 Process of visitations

 By the fifteenth century, the use and abuse of coats of arms was becoming widespread in England.
-One of the duties conferred on William Bruges (or Brydges), the first Garter Principal King of Arms, was to survey and record the armorial bearings and pedigrees of those using coats of arms and correct irregularities.
+One of the duties conferred on William Bruges, the first Garter Principal King of Arms, was to survey and record the armorial bearings and pedigrees of those using coats of arms and correct irregularities.
 Officers of arms had made occasional tours of various parts of the kingdom to enquire about armorial matters during the fifteenth century.
 However, it was not until the sixteenth century that the process began in earnest.

-The first provincial visitations were carried out under warrant granted by Henry VIII to Thomas Benolt, Clarenceux King of Arms dated 6 April 1530.
+The first provincial visitations were carried out under warrant granted by Henry VIII to Thomas Benolt, Clarenceux King of Arms, dated 6 April 1530.
 He was commissioned to travel throughout his province (i.e. south of the Trent) with authority to enter all homes and churches.
-Upon entering these premises, he was authorized to "put down or otherwise deface at his discretion... those arms unlawfully used".
+Upon entering these premises, he was authorized to "put down or otherwise deface at his discretion ... those arms unlawfully used".
 He was also required to enquire into all those using the titles of knight, esquire, or gentleman and decided if they were being lawfully used.

 By this writ, Henry VIII also compelled the sheriffs and mayors of each county or city visited by the officers of arms to give aid and assistance in gathering the needed information.
 When a King of Arms, or Herald, visited a county, his presence was proclaimed by presenting the King's royal commission to the local gentry and nobility, which required them to provide evidence of their right to use a coat of arms.
 The Sheriff would collect from the bailiff of each hundred within his county a list of all people using titles or arms.

 In the early days, the visiting herald would tour the homes of the gentry and nobility, but from the late 1560s these persons were summoned to attend a central "place of sitting" – usually an inn – at a particular time.
 They were to bring their arms, and proof of their right to use them, most often by way of detailing their ancestral right to them, which would also be recorded.
 Where an official grant of arms had been made, this was also recorded.
 Other ancient arms, many of which predated the establishment of the College of Arms, were confirmed.
 The officer would record the information clearly and make detailed notes that could be entered into the records of the College of Arms when the party returned to London.